Peripheral Artery Disease (PAD)

 For early-stage PAD (claudication without rest pain or tissue loss), supervised exercise and medical therapy form the first line:

-• Aggressive diabetes management tight HbA1c control dramatically reduces PAD progression rate
+• Diabetes management to control and reduce the PAD progression rate

 Endovascular (Minimally Invasive) Procedures